 How do you work once you’re on the set?
 Do you have a specific approach?

-When you’re a director, you’re not only dealing with the actors, but everything needs your full attention at the same time, and that’s what I do for a living: I give a hundred an ten percent of my time and energy and have thought about the things that I am working on, and hopefully there’s a way to cope with every element you have to deal with.
-After coming home from the studio in the evening, I plan the next day’s work and lay out a plan of action for the ‘blocking’ of the scenes: I try to block them in my mind before I get to the stage, the position of the actors and where will the camera be.
-However, when I get to the set, I try not to let the actors know that I have already planned it, I let them feel their way around and by making slight suggestions, it comes out the way I want it to come out.
+When you’re a director, you’re not only dealing with the actors, but everything needs your full attention at the same time, and that’s what I do for a living: I give a hundred and ten percent of my time and energy and have thought about the things that I am working on, and hopefully, there’s a way to cope with every element you have to deal with.
+After coming home from the studio in the evening, I plan the next day’s work and layout a plan of action for the blocking of the scenes.
+I try to block them in my mind before I get to the stage, the position of the actors and where will the camera be.
+However, when I get to the set, I try not to let the actors know that I have already planned it, I let them feel their way around, and by making slight suggestions, it comes out the way I want it to come out.
 But the actors feel they have contributed to the direction of the scene, which is what I want.
 So I am helping them find their way, that’s one of the things.
-Suppose you’re working on a scene that has already been blocked, or partly shot or well rehearsed, then I have to figure out the order of shooting: what do I shoot first, second, third… and make a list of every setup I have to make in the order of shooting, not necessarily in the order of continuity.
-You try to find the most economical way to shoot a picture, for instance if you got a scene where people are making a lot of entrances and exits through a door, but they’re separated in different parts of the film, you work it out so you shoot all of those doorway scenes one after the other and you save a lot of time.
+Suppose you’re working on a scene that has already been blocked, or partly shot or well-rehearsed, then I have to figure out the order of shooting: what do I shoot first, second, third… and make a list of every setup I have to make in the order of shooting, not necessarily in the order of continuity.
+You try to find the most economical way to shoot a picture; for instance, if you got a scene where people are making a lot of entrances and exits through a door, but they’re separated in different parts of the film, you work it out so you shoot all of those doorway scenes one after the other and you save a lot of time.
 You don’t have to take down the lighting and everything else.
-However, if it interrupts the flow, if the actors kind of get lost in the scene they’re doing, then I stop that and I’d have to do it the other way.
-But mostly it’s a matter of deciding what you want to shoot the next day and in what order.
+However, if it interrupts the flow, if the actors kind of get lost in the scene they’re doing, then I stop that, and I’d have to do it the other way.
+But mostly, it’s a matter of deciding what you want to shoot the next day and in what order.

 Those decisions, you made most of them right here in your office?